woodpeck/postpass/README.md

         WHERE amenity='fast_food'
         AND way && st_setsrid(st_makebox2d(st_makepoint(8.34,48.97),st_makepoint(8.46,49.03)), 4326)"

-### ChatGPT
+### LLM

-This prompt helps to generate good results.
+This prompt helps to generate good results with LLMs like ChatGPT.

 > INTRO:
 > We need a CURL command with an PostGIS PostgreSQL query that will Query an OSM Database Exctract.